everett1992/rr_fast/README.md

 Canvas to draw the board: https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Canvas_tutorial/Basic_usage Websockets to communicate: http://www.html5rocks.com/en/tutorials/websockets/basics/

-This could be built with a light backend that handles creating games, and connecting players to the same sockets, or the server could hold some of the game state.
+This could be built with a light backend that only handles creating games (node.js), and connecting players to the same sockets, or the server could hold some of the game state (Ruby on Rails).

 # Some thoughts